 Texas College is a liberal arts postsecondary institution that offers the Associate of Arts, Bachelor of Arts and Bachelor of Science degrees.
 Texas College enrolls students with potential, desire and motivation to further their educational development in keeping with the mission of the College.
-Students interested in attending Texas College may apply online at http://www.texascollege.edu, or by requesting an application from:
+Students interested in attending Texas College may apply online at www.texascollege.edu, or by requesting an application from:

-Texas College Office of Admission 2404 North Grand Avenue Tyler, TX 75702-2298
+Texas College Office of Admission 2404 North Grand Avenue Tyler, Texas 75702-2298 or (800) 306-6299.

 Applications for admission may be mailed to prospective students by calling (903) 593-8311, ext.
-2221 or (800) 306-6299.
+2297